PassTheJuiceFam/sd-webui-supir_low_vram/README.md

 ## Usage

 Ensure both Auto1111 and SUPIR_Low_VRAM_Backend are running.
 The backend will listen for requests on the IP/Port displayed on the console.
 When enabled in the Auto1111 web-ui, the extension will call the backend to upscale your image - you can observe this in the console windows of both programs.
-When the upscale is complete, the backend send the upscaled image back to Auto1111 and the generation process will continue as usual.
+When the upscale is complete, the backend will send the upscaled image back to Auto1111 and the generation process will continue as usual.

 ![image](https://github.com/user-attachments/assets/f19e4826-0f68-4e7b-b54f-5d2b39680ecf)